ryviuszero/bytepath/libraries/hump/docs/vector-light.rst

 .. function:: vector.fromPolar(angle, radius)

    :param number angle: Angle of the vector in radians.
-   :param number radius: Length of the vector (optional, default = 1).
+   :param number radius: Length of the vector.
    :returns: ``x``, ``y``: The vector in cartesian coordinates.